-The example used here goes to show that the choice of a target variable, or variables, is a delicate one with obvious welfare implications.
-The inefficiency of price level targeting relative to inflation targeting is not robust, however, to changes in the macroeconomic framework.
-This is not really surprising, since the trade off is generated by the complete model, comprising both the macroeconomic structure and the incentives governing monetary policy.
+model to argue in favour of simple rules that include inflation targets.
+However, using a behavioural model featuring sticky information, Ball, Mankiw and Reis (2005) argue that flexible price level targeting could outperform inflation targets.
 Svensson (1999b) demonstrates that, when faced with an economy with a sufficient degree of income persistence, society may be well advised to assign price-level targeting even though it possesses preferences cast in terms of an optimal inflation rate, because it results in lower inflation variability.
 Dittmar and Gavin (2000) show that in a model with a New Keynesian Phillips curve, as discussed in the following section, price-level targeting always generates a more favourable tradeoff between income and inflation variability, even if income is not persistent.